AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 You **must** add identities into the dataset to facilitate data privacy requests and work towards data compliance.

-Schema data fields can be set as an identity field through the Platform UI and Query Service also allows you to mark the primary identities by using the SQL command ‘ALTER TABLE’..
-See the documentation on how to [define identity fields in the UI](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/fields/identity.html#define-an-identity-field).
+Schema data fields can be set as an identity field through the Platform UI and Query Service also allows you to [mark the primary identities by using the SQL command ‘ALTER TABLE’]().
+See the documentation on how to [define identity fields in the UI](../../xdm/ui/fields/identity.md).

 Instructions on how to use the command to [mark the desired dataset column as a primary identity](../sql/syntax.md#alter-table) can be found in the SQL syntax guide.